NiiJoshua/Installing-OSMnx-on-Windows/README.md

 # Installing-OSMnx-on-Windows
 This is a step-by-step approach to installing the Open Street Map (OSMnx) library for python using conda.
-These are personal steps I took to install the library after several unsucessful attempts.
+These are personal steps I took to install the library after several unsuccessful attempts.
 I hope this repository is worth the reading.

 ## Introduction
 [Geoff Boeing](https://github.com/gboeing) has written extensively on Open Street Map and this article mirrors the work of Geoff.
 This repo takes a vivid look at installing the OSMnx library on a windows computer but the process indicated here can be replicated on Mac.